 - The property taken must belong to the offender’s ‘master’ or ‘employer’.
 This is generally taken to be an employer, which could be a single person, a company or a corporation.
 By law you are a ‘clerk or servant’ if you are “bound to obey the orders of [your] employer,” that is, you are under their control: R v Negus.

 - The section sets out that property would be deemed to be ‘stolen’ if it was “delivered to, or received, or taken into possession … for, or in the name, or on the account of his or her master or employer”if the master or employer did not receive that property.

-- A simple example of this would be to say that an employee taking money out of the till is larceny.
-Embezzlement would have occurred if an employee received the money from goods sold (on behalf of the employer) and then took possession that money before it reached the till.
+A simple example of this would be to say that an employee taking money out of the till is larceny.
+Embezzlement would have occurred if an employee received money from goods sold (on behalf of the employer) and took possession of that money.

-- You were a ‘clerk’ or ‘servant’ of the owner of the property at the time of the offence.
+- The accused was a ‘clerk’ or ‘servant’ of the owner of the property at the time of the offence.

 - Had delivered to; or

 - Took into their possession

 - Property for, in the name of, or on account of the master/employer; and

 - They fraudulently embezzled that property.